ivan-molnar/skills_display/README.md

 In the list that appears you will see a list of the activites you have notes from, sorted by activity.
 Red means your note on the activity is below 50%, yellow means you are above 50% and green means your highest note is 95% or above (and therefore not a problem anymore).
 Blue means there is no data available on the subject.

-The total amount of points accumulated can be seen at the bottom of the pop-up.

 ![skillz plugin](readme_pics/table.png)